ibm-cloud-docs/pattern-maximo-on-satellite/networking-design.md

 # Network design
 {: #network-design}

 Networking is a key aspect of any cloud deployment.
-Consider the following network design information for deploying Maximo® Application Suite (MAS) on {{site.data.keyword.Bluemix_notm}} Satellite in an on-premises Satellite location.
+Consider the following network design information for deploying {{site.data.keyword.prodname_imas_full_notm}} on {{site.data.keyword.satellitelong_notm}} in an on-premises Satellite location.
 There are many requirements to consider like security, resiliency, latency, throughput, but the two critical ones from a {{site.data.keyword.satelliteshort}} perspective are bandwidth connectivity and certain reserved IPs.
 From a MAS perspective, performance is key.

 Review the following key requirements from a network perspective:

-- For Maximo Application Suite, network and storage should work together ensuring a disk throughput > 200 MB/s with a storage class delivering 100+ IOPS.
+- For {{site.data.keyword.prodname_imas_short}}, network and storage should work together ensuring a disk throughput > 200 MB/s with a storage class delivering 100+ IOPS.
 - Establish connectivity with either Direct Link (DL) or VPN connectivity.
 - Satellite Hosts must have a minimum network bandwidth connectivity of 100 Mbps, with 1 Gbps preferred.
 - Satellite Host IP addresses must remain static and cannot change over time.
 - All {{site.data.keyword.satelliteshort}} hosts must have an IPv4 address since {{site.data.keyword.satelliteshort}} does not support IPv6.

 For more information, see [Host network requirements](/docs/satellite?topic=satellite-reqs-host-network).